m3dwards/longmynd.org/content/weather/weather-from-6th-may.md

 \-----------------------------

-Froday may well be flyable from Clatter or Shepherds Tump, but sometimes very windy and gusty and showery.
+Friday may well be flyable from Clatter or Shepherds Tump, but sometimes very windy and gusty and showery.
 Sunday might be flyable too.